 - It would send a terrible and cynical message about government oversight of Wall Street and the financial services industry if Congress passed legislation that prevents the Department of Labor from even engaging in a public conversation about how best to protect vulnerable retirees in the retirement market - Although the legislation is offered in the name of coordination, it does nothing to promote coordination.
 Preventing the Department of Labor from proposing a regulation doesn't promote coordination -- it hinders it.
 The public can only tell the Department whether a proposal creates unforeseen compliance problems or conflicts with other statutory schemes, when it has had an opportunity to see the proposal. - The legislation is overbroad.
 Although Labor's current regulatory efforts concern advisers, the bill would stop Labor from writing any regulations, including exemptions, defining the circumstances in which a person is a fiduciary for any purpose, such as by virtue of managing plan assets or engaging in plan administration.
 Similarly, Labor's responsibilities extend far beyond SEC-regulated brokers, but the Department would be precluded from writing regulations governing consultants and advisers who aren't brokers, aren't regulated by the SEC, and aren't giving advice with respect to investment products covered by the SEC.

-Congress should decline to invite the financial services industry avoid a public debate about the Department of Labor's proposal to protect investors., and not encourage them to pick and choose amongst regulatory regimes to find the least oversight.
+Congress should decline to let the financial services industry avoid a public debate about the Department of Labor's ideas or choose who they would prefer to regulate their conduct and in what sequence.